Logo

 Marko Attila Hoare

 Marko Attila Hoare is an associate professor in the Department of Political Science and International Relations at the Sarajevo School of Science and Technology.
-He received his bachelor’s degree in history from the University of Cambridge in 1994 and his doctorate in history from Yale University in 2000.
-He is the author of four published books on the history of Bosnia and Herzegovina and is currently completing a history of modern Serbia, which is due to be published by Hurst Publishers this year.
+He is the author of four published books on the history of Bosnia and Herzegovina, as well as the forthcoming “Serbia: A Modern History.”

 Latest from Marko Attila Hoare